Queensborough Community College

-Queensborough Community College (QCC) is a community college in Bayside, Queens, New York.
-One of seven community colleges within the City University of New York (CUNY) system, Queensborough enrolls more than 12,000 students and more than 770 Instructional Faculty.
+Queensborough Community College (QCC) is a public community college in New York City.
+One of seven community colleges within the City University of New York (CUNY) system, Queensborough enrolls more than 12,000 attending students and more than 775 instructional faculty.

 Queensborough opened in 1959 as a campus of the State University of New York and in 1965 transferred to CUNY.
-Its mission is to prepare students to transfer to a four-year institution or enter the work force.
-The college offers more than 40 associate's degree programs as well as certificate and continuing education programs.
-Queensborough is regionally accredited by the Middle States Association of Colleges and Schools.
+The college offers more than 50 associate degree programs as well as certificate and continuing education programs.
+Queensborough is accredited by the Middle States Commission on Higher Education.

 Campus

-Queensborough's 37-acre campus was constructed on the site of the former Oakland Country Club golf course.
+The 37-acre campus was constructed on the site of the former Oakland Golf Club.
 It comprises ten major buildings used for instruction and extracurricular activities.
 Among them are the Kupferberg Holocaust Resource Center and Archives, Queensborough Performing Arts Center, the QCC Art Gallery, and an astronomy observatory.